tschutter/recipes/r/high_altitude_sourdough_bread.md

 excessive sticking.
 Then reach under the dough, grab the bottom and pull up the dough up as far as possible, and then turn it back on top of itself.
 Rotate the bowl 90 degrees and repeat 7 more times.
 Recover the bowl.
-If the environment is cold and/or dry, re-boil the water before putting the dough back in the microwave.
+Because the environment is cold and dry, re-boil the water before putting the dough back in the microwave.

 If your dough does not seem very elastic, you can repeat the stretch-and-fold process two more times, with a thirty-minute rest in